Introduction

 Total Impressions

-How often your practice appears in search results, regardless of clicks.
-This measures your overall search presence.
+How often a practice appears in search results, regardless of clicks.
+This measures overall search presence.

 Understanding impression value:

-• High impressions = strong visibility in your market
+• High impressions = strong visibility in the market

 • Impressions without clicks suggest optimization opportunities